britig/Hierarchical-Program-Triggered-RL/Hierarchical Program Triggered Reinforcement Learning Agents/Verification/Readme.txt

 pip install nagini

 Install Java 11 or newer (64 bit) and Python 3.6 or newer (64 bit).
-Install either Visual C++ Build Tools 2015
+Install either Visual C++ Build Tools 2015 (For Windows) or make in Linux

 Set